faizaniqbalLC/dim-vs-theme/README.md

 - [LinkedIn](https://www.linkedin.com/in/muhammad-fizan-iqbal/)
 - [Reddit](https://www.reddit.com/user/se-fizan)

-Will be maintaining this as I have time, thanks for your understanding!🙏🏽
+Will be maintaining this as I have time, thanks for your understanding! 🙏🏽

 ## Screenshots